AreenHalabe/User_Data_Project/README.md

 Certainly!
 Here's a formatted version of the explanation for your Java README:

-###﻿ File Storage Interface
+### File Storage Interface

-The File Storage interface is chargeable for uploading information to various destinations.
-In our mission, we've applied the functionality to add facts to a neighborhood text document.
-To add a new upload technique, virtually create a category and put in force the FileStorage services.
+The File Storage interface is responsible for uploading data to various destinations.
+In our project, we have implemented the capability to upload data to a local text file.
+To add a new upload method, simply create a class and implement the FileStorage services.

 ### FetchDataController Interface